arthurChennetier/PSU_2015_tetris/README.md

 # PSU_2015_tetris

-Tetris wrote in c language and using ncurses librairie
+Tetris wrote in c language and using ncurses library

 ## Getting Started